 Furious over his friend’s death, Liu Kang fought Kahn and, as it was before, took him down with a fist impaling his chest.
 Even then, Raiden’s amulet continued to crack.
 This wasn’t the right way either.

-As Kahn’s forces invaded Earthrealm, Raiden intervened before Johnny Cage could die and killed Motaro.
+Once again, Shao Kahn’s forces invaded Earthrealm in an all-out war.
 Kabal fought Cyber Sub-Zero and defeated him.
 The Earthrealm heroes removed Sub-Zero’s programming, bringing back his free will.
 He was haunted by all the innocent lives he took and agreed to their plan to act as a spy against Kahn.

 Quan Chi opened up a Soulnado in a city cemetery to enhance Shao Kahn’s power.
 Cyber Sub-Zero fought his brother Noob Saibot while Nightwolf defeated Quan Chi.
 Noob’s body was thrown into the Soulnado, destroying Noob and causing the Soulnado to dissipate.
 Raiden was pleased, but upon seeing that his amulet was still cracking, he second-guessed what the next action should be.
 Liu Kang continued to lose his patience.

-He and Liu Kang went off to talk to the Elder Gods, who didn’t do jack shit other than say that technically, Kahn hadn’t done anything wrong…yet.
+He and Liu Kang went off to talk to the Elder Gods, who did absolutely nothing, claiming that technically, Kahn hadn’t done anything wrong…yet.
 While that was going on, the Earthrealm warriors fought off the Lin Kuei.
-That was easy enough, but prior to the attack, Kahn decided to kill Shang Tsung and use his energies to enhance Sindel.
-Singlehandedly, this stronger version of Sindel killed Jade, Stryker, Sub-Zero, Kabal, Jax, Smoke, and Kitana.
+That was easy enough, but prior to the attack, Kahn decided to kill Shang Tsung and use his life forces to enhance Sindel.
+Single-handedly, this stronger version of Sindel killed Jade, Stryker, Sub-Zero, Kabal, Jax, Smoke, and Kitana.
 Nightwolf sacrificed himself to finally stop her.
 Raiden and Liu returned to find Kitana dying.
-Liu had finally had enough of Raiden’s dumbass decisions and called him out on it.
+Liu had finally had enough of Raiden’s foolish decisions and called him out on it.

 Desperate, Raiden went to the Netherrealm to suggest a deal with Quan Chi.
 Quan Chi had no need as he already had a deal going with Shao Kahn: in exchange for his services, he got to keep the souls of the warriors who fell during the war between Earthrealm and Outworld.
 He then had the undead versions of everyone from Sindel to Kung Lao attack Raiden.
 Raiden left empty-handed, but Quan Chi did make sure to give him some inspiration to figure out how to stop Kahn.

 “HE MUST WIN!” meant Shao Kahn.
 If Liu Kang fought him, Kahn would be warded off, but he’d survive to fight another day and eventually kill them all.
 If Kahn simply merged the realms like the egomaniac he was, the Elder Gods would finally have reason to act on it.
+Quan Chi had set him up to fail all along!
 Liu thought the plan was nonsense and went after Kahn anyway.
 Raiden got in Liu’s way and accidentally killed him.
 Begging for forgiveness, Raiden was horrified when Liu cursed his name before dying from the wounds.

 Kahn merged the realms and became stronger.
 The Elder Gods powered up Raiden and helped him defeat Kahn.
 They then tore his soul to pieces.
 Shao Kahn was dead.
 Finally.
 In response, Raiden’s amulet fixed itself.